Even though the US election results are far from clear, President Donald Trump told supporters Wednesday morning that he believes he’s won.

 When Trump spoke at the white house just before 2:30 am ET, he called the lack of clear results a “major fraud on our nation.”

-Vote counts from some electoral districts reportedly slowed down or stopped from some electoral district to Trump’s frustration.
+Vote counts from some electoral districts reportedly slowed down or stopped over the course of the evening, to Trump’s frustration.

 “We were getting ready to win this election.
 Frankly, we did win this election,” he said.
 “As far as I’m concerned, we already have won it.”

 Results from several key states aren’t known yet, and it was impossible to know who really won on election night.

 - See also:

 This year’s election results were expected to be even slower than usual because many states made pandemic-related accommodations, including broadening access to mail-in ballots.